nbogie/cyf-react-challenges/challenge-quiz/README.md

 ## The rules

 Every player has 3 lives: The logic and rules are simple.
-When the player clicks 'Start':
+When the player loads the app:

-1. We fetch a question.
+1. We fetch a question and display it.
 2. The player guesses the answer.
 3. If the player is right, they get a point 🥇.
 If wrong, they lose a life 🖤.
 4. We fetch a new question and repeat.